adamschonewille/phys408OpticalCavity/LabNotebook.md

 Last point of resonance is when the optical cavity length is 29.75 cm.
 This measurement leads us to believe that the max cavity length is at or around 30 cm.

-Set the cavity length to 1.5 cm and record the
+Set the cavity length to 1.5 cm and record the optical power transmitted as measured by the photodiode (PD).
+This plot has several peaks that occur in a period pattern.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyOTI5NDA1MTEsMTU1NjIyMDk3MCwxMz
+eyJoaXN0b3J5IjpbLTIwMTMwOTA3MTYsMTU1NjIyMDk3MCwxMz
 g3NjEyNzM0LC0yMDY3NTMxNzQxLC02MzI3NjA2NzgsLTEyOTM1
 MjI2NDRdfQ==
 -->